 (By the way, per Asus, U is to indicate that the router has USB-related features.
 The RT-AX89X also has USB ports, but the 10Gbps capability is much more significant.)

-And it includes two 10Gbps ports — the multi-gig runner-up is the Netgear RAX120 that has just one 5Gbps port, and I already considered that a big deal.
+And it includes two 10Gbps ports -- the multi-gig runner-up is the Netgear RAX120 with just one 5Gbps port, and I already considered that a big deal.

 The other is a 10Gbps SFP+ port that requires a different type of network cable.
 You can use it to connect to a server or select fiber optic internet services.